Stopping smoking saves lives

 - Protect your family and friends

 - Improve your chances of having a healthy baby

 Who will benefit?

 There are huge benefits to everyone across the age ranges to stopping smoking.
 Whether you’re a pregnant mum, a parent with young children, a teenager, a long-time smoker, or an older person who may already be suffering from a lung or heart condition, there is always a good time to stop smoking.

 - 8 Key times to quit smoking

 - Why should you quit

-If you are pregnant, or normally live in the same household as someone who is pregnant, there is a free specialist support service especially for you.
+This is a free specialist service especially for you.
 Please speak to your midwife or contact the Stop Smoking Service for Pregnant Women on 020 8724 8018.

 What is the Council and its partners doing to help?